Tours are 2 hours and about 1 mile of walking.Departure location is based on tour choice.Reservations are required.

 The Grimké Sisters

 Based on the novel Invention of Wings by Sue Monk Kidd, you will walk in the footsteps of the Grimké Sisters and hear how life in Charleston was for both the privileged elite and the enslaved masses.
 This tour will highlight locations and events from the book, divulge untold stories and complete the tale of the Grimké sisters and how these two women shaped future generations.
-To learn more about Lee Ann and Carol’s tour, please visit The Grimké Sisters Tour.
+To learn more about Lee Ann’s tour, please visit The Grimké Sisters Tour.

 Charleston, City at the Crossroads